PWSdelta/coding-highlights/README.md

 ### [asin](https://github.com/PWSdelta/asin)
 *A Ruby gem I cloned and customized*
-Forked and enhanced this gem to fit my specific needs.
+Forked and enhanced this gem that made working with products on Amazon easier to fit my specific needs.
 Great example of diving into someone else’s codebase, fixing bugs, and adding features without losing sanity.

 ---